Launch of ENEA Access Call for projects

 - Environmental and socio-economic impact assessment to add value to your project with potential donors

-Discover a sample of projects that have benefited from ENEA Access pro-bono consulting services.
+Discover a sample of projects that have benefited from ENEA Access pro-bono consulting services in the following document:

 ENEA ACCESS PROJECT PORTFOLIO

 ENEA Consulting along with 3 partners, Total, SEForAll et Acumen, is proud to propose a call for projects dedicated to supporting entrepreneurs operating in energy access in Africa focusing on:

 - green mini-grids,